ericcong/FileDepot/README.md

 expires_in_sec: Integer, optional, default as 3600.
 The number of seconds the Locker is valid for.
 ```

-- `PUT /lockers/:id`: Locks the specified Locker, so that it won't receive new uploads.
+- `PUT /lockers/:id`: Extend the expiration time of the locker.
-  This also generates a presigned downloading URL, whose valid time is specified in the request:
+  Payload:
 ```
+force: Boolean, default as False.
+If True, then always extends the expiration time.
+If False, then only extends if the locker is expired.
-expires_in_sec: Integer, optional, default as 300.
-The valid time in seconds.
+extension_in_sec: Integer, optional, default as 300.
+The extension time in seconds.
 ```
   Returns the updated LockerEntity.
 If the locker doesn't exist, then return status code of 404.